-The yearly average of 28 800 tons of groundfish caught by non-members consisted of a yearly average of 7 129 tons of cod, 12 624 tons of redfish, 7 714 tons of flounder, 472 tons of Greenland halibut, 871 tons of of various "other" species (Table 6).
-Cod and redfish catches for non-Contracting Parties have increased since 1986.
+The yearly average of 28,800 mts of groundfish caught by non-members consisted of a yearly average of 7,129 mts of cod, 12,624 mts of redfish, 7,714 mts of flounder, 472 mts of Greenland Halibut, 871 mts of of various "other" species.
+Cod and redfish catches for non-members have increased since 1986.
 Estimated catches of flounder have decreased since 1986.
-Greenland halibut was taken in significant quantities for the first time in 1990.
+Greenland Halibut was taken in significant quantities for the first time in 1990.